ghostsnglitter/Game-Dev-Library/4_PostRelease.md

 # Post-Release

-The **post-release** period is about updating and improving the game, engaging with the community, as well as potentially developing additional content.
+The Post-Release period is about updating and improving the game, engaging with the community, as well as potentially developing additional content.

 <a name="toc"></a>
 ## Table of Contents